SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "Okay, thank you."

 > Despite us never meeting, you've affected my life in ways you probably would never expect.
 You give me and many others hope by showing them the value of laughter and friendship.
-You inspire me to be better and to be myself in all aspect of life.
+You inspire me to be better and to be myself in all aspects of life.

 "Aww, that just fills my heart with joy."